Gal-Gilor/The_Linnaeus_Bot/README.md

 ### Convolutional Autoencoder - Noise Reduction Technique

-There's still a lot to learn about unsupervised neural networks (NN).
+There's still a lot to learn about unsupervised neural networks.
 In this experiment, I train a convolutional autoencoder on 18394 dragonfly images, of which 2394 images I reserve for validation purposes.
 Because of the large volumes of data, training the autoencoder model on a regular local device is a slow process.
 Thus, it's still a work in process.
-However,  using said de-noising technique, I manage to generate low quality (after 16) dragonfly images.
-As part of the experiment, I attempt to classify said generated images.
+However,  using said de-noising technique, I manage to generate low quality (after 15 epochs) dragonfly images.
+Additionally, as part of the experiment, I attempt to classify said generated images.

 ![Original image](Images/unsupervised_dragon_actual.jpg)
 _Original image_